Vishal1297/Chat-Web-App/README.md

-# Online Chat Web App
+## Online Chat Web App

-### A Java Maven Project Developed Using Java Socket
+### A Java Maven Project Developed Using Java Socket :alien:

-### What Is a Socket ?
+#### What Is a Socket ?

     A socket in Java is one endpoint of a two-way communication link between two programs running on the network.
 A socket is bound to a port number so that the TCP layer can identify the application that data is destined to be sent to.